aeonsyndrome/StatInf-CourseProject/ExpDistrandCLT.md

 Leon Duplay
 15 July 2015

-### Overview
+## Overview

-In this document, we will investigate the exponential distribution in R and compare it with the Central Limit Theorem.
+In this document, we will investigate the exponential distribution in R using the Central Limit Theorem.
 The probability density function of an exponential distribution is defined as f(x,l) = l*e^-lx.
 One key feature of the exponential distribution is that both the mean and standard deviation correspond to `1/lambda`.

 In order to investigate the exponential distribution in R, we will simulate data and perform the following tasks: